-The main task of the division is the decommissioning and decontamination (ND) of facilities and equipment from 45 years of research and development activities at the Seibersdorf location.
-Other external projects are also taken over; examples in recent years include the decommissioning of a radiochemical university institute, a laboratory complex of the IAEO and smaller decontaminations of historical contaminated sites.
+The main task of the business unit is the decommissioning and decontamination ND of facilities and equipment from 45 years of research and development activities at the Seibersdorf location.
+Other external projects are also taken over; examples in recent years include the decommissioning of a radiochemical university institute, a laboratory complex of the IAEA and smaller decontaminations of historical contaminated sites.

 Screening plant and crushing plant